 - Planning for later life

 Money skills for life can be organised as a one-off talk or as part of a series of employee development and welfare events.
 Talks are delivered by a CCPC trained presenter and each attendee gets a free handbook and planner to take home, which contains lots of useful information and tools to help them manage their money.
-You can find out more in our leaflet information for employers, or watch our short video of Money skills for life in action.
+You can find out more in our leaflet information for employers.

 How do you book a talk?

-All you have to do is make a location in your workplace available (ideally a room with PowerPoint facilities) on a date and time that suits you and make the booking through our online booking form.
+All you have to do is make a location in your workplace available (ideally a room with PowerPoint facilities) or choose a suitable remote platform on a date and time that suits you and make the booking through our online booking form.
 We do the rest!
 If you have any questions, please email firstname.lastname@example.org or call Colin on 01-470 3615.